harshrohit/articles/AILearning.md

 The model remains frozen.
 The scaffolding around it evolves and only because people push it forward.

+But this raises the question: **If this much human work is required, what makes some attempts successful while others fail?**

+### The Feedback Story

+After all the above steps, the system is put into production and Sarah was assigned the responsibility to manage the system.

+The system started serving real user's request from Billing queries, to technical details etc. Some users really liked it, others had hesitations, but overall, people were actually using it.

+As days passed, Sarah looked at the feedback.
+Users who got good answers rarely bothered to comment.
+Users who got wrong answers were vocal, but even then, many who got bad answers didn't care enough to complain.

+Sarah has the feedback but was clueless what to do with that.
+Users were telling whats wrong but how to trace it back, from where the LLM hallucinated or where the LLM was not able to provide the answer.
+More importantly, how to make sure it does not happen again.

+She started building a dashboard from which queries are coming in and based on that, the system is fetching which knowledge documents, how the documents are ranked.
+And finally what are surfaced infront of the LLM for the final answer.

+But within weeks, there were thousands of interactions logged and Sarah cannot handle all this alone.
+So she did what most people do, focus on the loudest complaints.

+What about the other interactions which she never got the chance to look.
+The hallucinations, the system failing to provide any answers. was accepted by the users.
+This slowly degrading trust quietly moved the people away from the system.

+Months later, usage started declining.
+Not because of dramatic failures, but because of a thousand small disappointments that no one reported and Sarah never had time to find.

+The AI stayed frozen.
+The problems that mattered most were the ones humans never had the bandwidth to solve.

+The truth is, we don't know exactly what the successful 5% are doing differently.
+But we do know that whatever they're doing, it's not because their AI is learning.

 ## The Philosophical Question

 When organization build elaborate processes around frozen AI, where does the intelligence reside.
 In the AI or in the human systems that guides it?